Canon 1D Mark IV vs 60D

-The Canon EOS-1D Mark IV and the Canon EOS 60D are two digital cameras that were revealed to the public, respectively, in October 2009 and August 2010.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and an APS-C sensor.
-The 1D Mark IV has a resolution of 16 megapixel, whereas the 60D provides 17.9 MP.
+The Canon EOS-1D Mark IV and the Canon EOS 60D are two digital cameras that were announced, respectively, in October 2009 and August 2010.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and an APS-C (60D) sensor.
+The 1D Mark IV has a resolution of 16 megapixels, whereas the 60D provides 17.9 MP.

-The physical size and weight of the Canon 1D Mark IV and the Canon 60D are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Canon 1D Mark IV and the Canon 60D is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark IV – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is considerably smaller (37 percent) than the Canon 1D Mark IV.
 Moreover, the 60D is substantially lighter (39 percent) than the 1D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.